 If you’re thinking about learning Korean it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting Korean language facts:

-Korean Pop Culture has become immensely popular in the last decade.
-Especially K-Pop bands such as BTS, G-Dragon and Red Velvet which have gained huge international popularity, with fans travelling from overseas to see them in concert and sold out world tours.
-K-Pop is characterized by a mixture of Western sounds with an Asian performance.
+K-Pop bands such as BTS, G-Dragon and Red Velvet which have gained huge international popularity, with fans travelling from overseas to see them in concert and sold out world tours.
+K-Pop is characterised by a mixture of Western sounds with an Asian performance.
 The most popular singles even come with their own choreography, including a key dance move, that fans can learn at home.
 The most well-known Korean dance move is from Psy’s Gangnam Style.
 As of 2018 the music video has a whopping 3 Billion views on YouTube and is one of the most watched YouTube videos of all time.

 One of the most famous Korean tongue twisters is: “Kanjang kongjang kongjang-jang-ǔn jang kongjang-jang-igo toenjang kongjang kongjang-jang-ǔn kang kongjang-jang-ida” it can be translated to “The factory manager of the soy sauce factory is factory manager Chang and the factory manager of the soybean paste factory is factory manager Kang.”